Health Professions Education

 Degree Types: MS

 The Master of Science in Health Professions Education (MS-HPE) is a two-year, part-time executive program through Northwestern University Feinberg School of Medicine.
 The master's program is tailored for educators, clinicians, and healthcare professionals who aspire to make a significant impact on the way healthcare is taught and practiced.
-The MS-HPE provides a challenging environment for learning and discovery with an emphasis on diversity and inclusion and technology.
+The MS-HPE provides a challenging environment for learning and discovery with an emphasis on scholarship and technology.
 The in-person residencies, which cover topics such as mastery learning and implementation science, offer students the opportunity to broaden their knowledge areas and develop new skills.

 Additional resources: